Visit Dr Harriet Gray's profile on the York Research Database to:

 - Explore connections, collaborators, related work and more

-Harriet joined the Department as a Lecturer in International Relations in September 2017.
+Harriet joined the Department in 2017.
 Prior to this, she was a Postdoctoral Research Fellow at the University of Gothenburg, working on a study of conflict-related sexual violence in the African Great Lakes Region.
 Harriet completed her PhD at the London School of Economics and Politics Science in 2015, where her thesis focused on domestic violence in the British military community.

 Harriet’s research interests fall within the overlapping fields of critical military studies, critical war studies, and feminist IR.
-Her work has appeared in journals including The British Journal of Politics and International Relations; Security Dialogue; European Journal of International Relations; Review of International Studies; Gender, Place and Culture; and International Feminist Journal of Politics.
-Harriet is an Associate Editor of the journal Critical Military Studies.
+Her work has appeared in journals including The British Journal of Politics and International Relations; Security Dialogue; The RUSI Journal, European Journal of International Relations; Review of International Studies; Gender, Place and Culture; and International Feminist Journal of Politics.
+Harriet is an Associate Editor of the journals Critical Military Studies and Political Studies.

 Twitter @DrHarrietGray

-Harriet’s current work centres around an ESRC New Investigator Grant funded project looking at the memorialisation of sexual violence across war and peace.
+Harriet is currently writing up the findings of an ESRC New Investigator Grant-funded project looking at the memorialisation of sexual violence across war and peace.
 The project begins from the assumption that memorialisation is never politically neutral, and analyses its role in feminist politics.
 It focuses in particular on six memorial projects located across the USA: three dedicated to peacetime sexual violence within the US, and three to the 'comfort women' of the Asia-Pacific War.